njerezlillo/pldis/README.md

 ![Lifecycle: experimental](https://img.shields.io/badge/Lifecycle-Experimental-orange)
 <!-- badges: end -->

-This package offers a collection of tools for fitting the discrete power-law model, utilizing both frequentist and Bayesian approaches for parameter estimation and model evaluation.
+This package offers a collection of tools for fitting the discrete power-law model, utilizing both frequentist and Bayesian approaches for parameter estimation.
 The package includes:

 - Log-likelihood: Calculates the log-likelihood function for the discrete power-law model.
 - Jeffreys prior: Defines a non-informative prior for Bayesian estimation.